jpgrillot/cci-PrintShopApp/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.
+4. Run `cci task run retrieve_changes --org dev` to pull the changes from your scratch org to the local repo.